 When measured in August 2019, BIF Nigeria’s interventions were being utilised by 647,331 poor producers, of which 563,531 have recorded a cumulative net increased income of £31,457,106.
 This represents a significant over-achievement of the end of programme targets – the utilisation target was overachieved by 297%, the number increasing income by 336% and the net income increase by 95%.

-Click any of the links below to view project research & intervention results from each of the BIF target markets.
+Click any of the links below to learn more about the results of the BIF interventions across each of the 5 market sectors.

 Would you like to know more about our agribusiness interventions, or partner with us?

 Get in touch!